Skip to content

 Short talks and poster presentations

 Throughout the day there will short talks and poster presentations from attendees who have submitted their evaluations.
-The call for submissions is now closed.
 These sessions are designed to support shared learning across the sector, creating a space to network, exchange insights, discuss challenges and reflect on what works – and what doesn’t.

 Presentations will showcase planned, ongoing and completed evaluations addressing equality of opportunity in higher education.
 Short talks will run for 10–15 minutes, each with time for questions, and poster sessions will provide dedicated opportunities for informal engagement with presenters.